temperlang/temperlang-blog/posts/generically-speaking.md

 Whole program analysis lets the language define all needed parameterizations ahead of time.
 For example, if the only calls to *leastValueOf* are *leastValueOf&lt;String&gt;(&hellip;)* and *leastValueOf&lt;Int&gt;(&hellip;)* then the compiler can generate those two variants and link the calls to them.

 Unfortunately, Temper is a language for libraries, not whole programs.
 Temper never has access to the whole program.
-The Temper compiler can't generate monomorphized variants of generic functions for code written in other languages which use libraries translated from Temper as it never sees them.
+The Temper compiler can't generate variants of generic functions for calls in code in other languages that it never sees.
 Also, this variety of monomorphization tends to increase code size which is terrible for languages like JavaScript which ship source code to the browser.

 Tight runtime integration involves running the monomorphizer when a previously uncompiled parameterization is found.
 The Julia language takes a just-in-time compiler[^julia-ORCv2] approach to monomorphization[^julia-code-caching].